 Cash allowances can also be problematic when you’re at the store, and your kids want to buy something but have no idea how much money they have saved up at home.
 Or “forget” they spent their $20 already on a Lego set.

-Greenlight is an app that helps parents automate allowance-paying in the digital age and it’s fairly seamless.
+Greenlight is an app that helps parents automate allowance-paying in the digital age with a prepaid card for kids, and it’s fairly seamless.

 Greenlight was founded in 2017 with the mission to “help parents raise financially-smart kids.”

-Through the Greenlight app and debit cards, kids can get real-world experience in managing their money.
-And parents can automate and oversee kids’ spending with security features built-in.
+Through the Greenlight app and prepaid debit cards, kids can get real-world experience in managing their money.
+And you can automate and oversee kids’ spending with security features built-in.

 Greenlight allows you to set up “accounts” for up to five children, which you can control from the app.